 If you don’t know where the drainpipe (or downpipe) is in your bathroom, you’ll need a plumber to show you.
 Usually, however, the downpipe is located closer to the toilet than to other bathroom fixtures.

-2. Where Are the Water Lines and Plumbing Vent?
+2. Location of Water Lines and Plumbing Vent